sflabbe/blueprints/README.md

 # blueprints

-Blueprint collection for Home Assistant.
+Blueprint collection for Home Assistant forked from apollo1220/blueprints.

-## Sonoff Zigbee Button
+## Sonoff Zigbee Button Zigbee2MQTT
 Provide the device of the button and what you want to happen on press, double press and hold.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fsflabbe%2Fblueprints%2Fblob%2Fmain%2Fsonoff_zigbee_button_z2m.yaml)